For a lot of people, it’s an appealing fantasy – quit your job and travel the world.

 Depending on your sector, freelancing can be a great way of keeping your career afloat while travelling, and it’s part of how I’ve sustained myself for so long on the road!

-Copywriting, IT, web design, and editing (amongst other things!) are all skills well-suited to remote work, so why should it matter whether you’re at home or not?
+Copywriting, IT, web design, and being a virtual assistant (as well as countless other things) are all skills well-suited to remote work, so why should it matter whether you’re at home or not?

 When you’re a freelancer, it is you who is in control of your daily schedule.